 #13 Value Stream Mapping (VSM)

-Value Stream Mapping is a structured method for documenting and analyzing each step of the flow of value to the customer.
+Value Stream Mapping is a structured process mapping method for documenting and analyzing each step of the flow of value to the customer.
 Visualizing the value stream helps leaders identify and eliminate waste within the stream.
 It can be applied to an individual process or used more systemically.

 When it comes to process improvement tools, you have a bunch of choices.
 You might not use every one each day, but you may want to bookmark this post and come back to it when you are deciding how to tackle a particular opportunity for improvement.